DouglasTitze/DouglasTitze.github.io/_posts/2023-09-03-destination-city.md

             startings.add(s)
             endings.add(e)

-        # Iterate through all ending cities, until one is not found within the starting citites set
+        # Iterate through all ending cities until one is not found within the starting cities set
         for e in endings:
             if e not in startings:
                 return e